-Our board officials and administration consider many factors when setting the Academy's 2009-2010 fiscal year budget.
+Our board officials and administration consider many factors when setting the Academy's 2010-2011 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
-The State foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2010 fiscal year will be 50 percent and 50 percent of the September 2009 and February 2010 student counts, respectively.
-The 2010 budget was adopted in June 2009, based on an estimate of students that will be enrolled in September 2009.
-Approximately 74 percent of total General Fund revenue is from the foundation allowance.
-As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2009-2010 school year, we anticipate that the fall student count will be short of the estimates used in creating the 2009-2010 budget.
-Once the final student count and related per pupil funding are validated, state law requires the Academy to amend the budget if actual district resources are not sufficient to fund original appropriations.
+The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
+The blended count for the 2011 fiscal year will be 75 percent and 25 percent of the September 2010 and February 2010 student counts, respectively.
+The 2011 budget was adopted in June 2010, based on an estimate of students that will be enrolled in September 2010.
+Approximately 77 percent of total General Fund revenue is from the foundation allowance.
+As a result, Academy funding is heavily dependent on the State's ability to fund local school operations.
+Based on early enrollment data at the start of the 2010-2011 school year, we anticipate that the fall student count will be higher than the estimates used in creating the 2010-2011 budget.
+Once the final student count and related per-pupil funding are validated, state law requires the Academy to amend the budget if actual Academy resources are not sufficient to fund original appropriations.

-Since the Academy's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to academies.
-The State periodically holds a revenue-estimating conference to estimate revenues.
+Since the Academy's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to academies.
+The State periodically holds a revenue-estimating conference to estimate revenue.
 If the State estimates funds are not sufficient to fund the appropriation, the legislature must revise the appropriation or proration of state aid will occur.
-The Academy does not yet have final allocation amounts from the State for 2009-2010 and will adjust accordingly once that information is available.

-Statement of Net Assets June 30, 2009
+Statement of Net Assets June 30, 2010